Initiatives 2006 -

 2017 / 4 / 19 I apply for the (SHSS) deanship.
 Here.
 A person from the headhunting agency talks to me and that’s the end of it.
 I am not interviewed by the search committee, let alone given the chance to present to the school faculty what I have to offer.
 Supporting file: CV

-2018 / 1 / 26 Dean James Lee decides to in my 2017 salary adjustment revise my real salary down by 0.4%.
-Here is my salary documentation and scathing commentary on the systematic destruction of academia by Dean James Lee and Provost SHYY Wei (with my commentary going beyond the endless real salary cuts).
+2018 / 1 / 26 The dean decides to in my 2017 salary adjustment revise my real salary down by 0.4%.
+Here is my salary documentation and scathing commentary on the systematic destruction of academia by the dean and the provost (with my commentary going beyond the endless real salary cuts).

 2018 / 2 / 12 I wonder why HKUST completely ignores the elaborate research review (with outside consultants!) it conducts for the government’s mandatory Research Assessment Exercise when it comes to assessing faculty performance internally.
 (I don’t receive an answer.)
 In my experience, performing well in the Research Assessment Exercise leads to a salary cut, so I wonder if I conversely will get a salary increase if I fare poorly in the Research Assessment Exercise (and more, including how HKUST benefits in multiple dimensions from I self-financing a research year and managers then cut my salary in return).
 Here I do not receive a response.